Baked Ziti

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-Warm, comforting and amazing, this is an easy-to-make classic Baked Ziti recipe filled with Italian Sausage, tomato sauce, and cheese to the max!
-This recipe is especially indulgent with a side of Homemade Garlic Bread.
+Want an easy weeknight dinner?
+Warm, comforting, and amazing, this is an easy-to-make classic Baked Ziti has no business being this good!
+It’s filled with Italian Sausage, tomato sauce, and ooey gooey cheese to the max!
+This recipe is especially indulgent with a side of Homemade Garlic Bread and a side salad for good measure.

 How to Make Baked Ziti